flashlan/ResumeMultiLanguage/README.md

 Personal Resume Website With Multi Languages Support using React

-Multi Language support built with react-i18next (link) library
+Multi Language support built with [React-i18Next](https://github.com/i18next/react-i18next).  library

-It have a Developer Roadmap (link) build with storm-react-diagrams (link)
+It have a Developer Roadmap builded with [storm-react-diagrams](https://github.com/projectstorm/react-diagrams)  and based on roadmaps from https://roadmap.sh.

 ### Install:

 Run `git clone https://github.com/flashlan/ResumeMultiLanguage`

-Create .env from .env-example file and wirte your data from firebase to make contact form work
+*Create .env from .env-example file
+*Write down your data from firebase project to make contact form work *Edit images and text inside /public/locale folder with your own personal resume.